SocketDotTech/socket-docs/docs/getting-started.md

    forge run script/incrementCounters.s.sol --rpc-url $SOCKET_RPC
    ```

-   To learn more about how content
+   Read [here](/call-contracts#2-call-forwarders) to learn more about how forwarder addresses are assigned on the offchainVM to represent onchain contracts.

 8. **Check that the counters on chain have incremented**